IBM/learning-to-combine-grammatical-error-corrections/README.md

-# Learning to combine grammarical error corrections
+# Learning to combine grammatical error corrections

-This repository contains the code that implements the automatic of combination of black box systems described in [Yoav Kantor, et al. (2019)](#reference)
+This repository contains the code that implements the automatic combination of grammatical error correction systems described in [Yoav Kantor, et al. (2019)](#reference)

 **Table of contents**